in-person in west asheville · virtual across NC

 EMDR + extended sessions at monday counseling

-I offer 80-minute EMDR sessions because standard 50-minute sessions can genuinely feel rushed for this kind of work.
+I offer 80-minute EMDR sessions because standard 50-minute sessions can feel rushed for this kind of work.
 EMDR takes time to settle into the processing, and you need real time to ground at the end.

 Extended sessions allow deeper processing without feeling cut off, more thorough closure, and better pacing for your nervous system overall.
 Cost: $180 per 80-minute session (self-pay only).